 To create the specific flavour profile of Åhus Akvavit the proportions of the different distillates are very important.
-In the blending process, the five individual botanical spirits and a base of neutral fine spirit, the unique flavor profile of Åhus Akvavit can be blended together, producing a finished aquavit that has been lovingly crafted from the moment the first seed was foraged.
+With five individual botanical spirits and a base of neutral fine spirit, the unique flavor profile of Åhus Akvavit can now be blended together, producing a finished aquavit that has been lovingly crafted from the moment the first seed was forage

 One of the world’s oldest cultivated spices, caraway has been traced back to 3000 BC and was used in food and medicine in ancient cultures.
 Julius Caesar’s army ate bread made with caraway root and Greek physicians prescribed its oil to ladies to restore their glowing skin.